-Second, the District's policy also violates parental rights by concealing a potentially serious mental-health issue from parents, circumventing their involvement altogether on this sensitive issue.
+Second, the District's policy also violates parental rights by concealing a serious mental health issue from parents, circumventing their involvement altogether on this sensitive issue.
 See H. L. v.
 Matheson, 450 U.S. 398, 410 (1981) (parents' rights "presumptively include[] counseling [their children] on important decisions"); Arnold v.
-Board of Education of Excambia County, Alabama, 880 F.2d 305, 313 (11th Cir.
+Bd. of Educ. of Escambia Cnty., Ala., 880 F.2d 305, 313 (11th Cir.
 1989).
 Parents cannot guide their children through difficult decisions without knowing what their children are facing.
-By prohibiting staff from communicating with parents about this one issue, the District's policy effectively substitutes school staff for parents as the primary source of input for children navigating difficult decisions, with long-term implications.
+By allowing secrecy from parents about this one issue, the District's policy effectively substitutes school staff for parents as the primary source of input for children navigating difficult decisions, with long-term implications.
 See Gruenke, 225 F.3d at 306-07.

-Third, the policy interferes with parents' ability to provide professional assistance their children may urgently need.
+Third, the policy interferes with parents' ability to provide professional assistance that their children may urgently need.
 As explained above, gender dysphoria can be a serious psychological issue that requires support from mental health professionals.
 And gender incongruent children often present other psychiatric co-morbidities, including depression, anxiety, suicidal ideation and attempts, and selfharm.
 Teachers and staff do not have the training and experience necessary to properly diagnose children with gender dysphoria or to opine and advise on the treatment options.
 They cannot provide professional assistance for children dealing with these issues, and parents cannot obtain it either for their child if they are kept in the dark.
 Thus, parents must be notified and involved not only to make the decision about whether a social transition is in their child's best interest, but also to obtain professional support for their child.

-Other courts and jurists are beginning to recognize that policies to exclude parents from gender transitions at school violate parents' constitutional rights.
-In Wisconsin, parents were forced to remove their 12-year-old daughter, who was struggling with various mental-health issues, from a school that refused to respect their decision about how their daughter should be addressed.
-After being removed from that environment, the daughter later reflected that the "affirmation" added to her confusion.17 The parents sued their school district, and a Wisconsin court held that the district violated their parental rights.
+Other courts and judges are beginning to recognize that policies to exclude parents from gender transitions at school violate parents' constitutional rights.
+In Wisconsin, parents were forced to remove their 12-year-old daughter, who was struggling with various mental health issues, from a school that refused to respect their decision about how their daughter should be addressed.
+After being removed from that environment, the daughter changed her mind about wanting to transition, realizing that her struggle with her gender was related to other issues.17 The parents sued their school district, and a Wisconsin court held that the district violated their parental rights.
 T.F. v.
 Kettle Moraine Sch.
 Dist., No. 21-CV-1650, 2023 WL 6544917 (Wis.
 Cir.
 Ct.
 Oct.
-3, 2023).
-As the Court put it, "[t]he School District could not administer medicine to a student without parental consent.
+3, 2023).18 As the Court put it, "The School District could not administer medicine to a student without parental consent.
 The School District could not require or allow a student to participate in a sport without parental consent.
 Likewise, the School District [cannot] change the pronoun of a student without parental consent without impinging on a fundamental liberty interest of the parents."
+Id.
+The Court enjoined the District from "allowing or requiring staff to refer to students using a name or pronouns at odds with the student's biological sex, while at school, without express parental consent."
 Id.